marisapapagelis/teen-vape-classifier/README.md

 ## About
 This was a final project for our Applied Data Analysis and Statistical Inference course at Wellesley College (Fall 2019).

+## Repository Contents

+* TeenVape.R - All of the code used for our analysis.
+* Teen Vape Paper.pdf - The final paper for our project.
+* Teen Vape Poster Slide 1.pdf - The poster for our final presentation.